In recent years, healthcare businesses worldwide have been adopting electronic health record systems.

 Healthcare Market Stats

-In 2019, the global digital healthcare market reached $143 billion.
+The global digital healthcare market is projected to grow to a volume of $256 billion by 2027.
 The US market has the biggest share thanks to flexible regulations and government initiatives on healthcare digitization.
 About 37% of Americans use the web or mobile apps for health-related consultations.

 In March 2020, the American Hospital Association published the stats about 76% of US hospitals using telemedicine for connecting their doctors and patients.
 Successful usage of e-prescription and EHR systems also drives the market forward.